RapidAI/RapidOCR/docs/README_en.md

 - Optimize the interface input parameters of the rapidocr series package under python, and support the dynamic setting of each parameter when instantiating a class, which is more flexible.
 - If not specified, the default parameters under `config.yaml` will be used.
 - For details, please refer to: [Input parameters](https://github.com/RapidAI/RapidOCR/blob/0a603b4e8919386f3647eca5cdeba7620b4988e0/python/README.md#%E6%8E%A8%E8%8D%90pip%E5%AE%89%E8%A3%85%E5%BF%AB%E9%80%9F%E4%BD%BF%E7%94%A8)

-#### ⛸ 2023-02-16 update:
-- Optimize some codes of ocrweb, which can be directly installed by pip and used quickly.
-For details, please refer to [README](https://github.com/RapidAI/RapidOCR/blob/main/ocrweb/README.md).
-- Optimize the inference code of each part in python, which is more compact and easy to maintain.

 ## Overall Framework
 ```mermaid